 The financial outlook for the College remains cautious.
-There are a number of continuing challenges facing the institution, including real estate tax cap legislation, enrollment trends, COVID-19 impact, financial condition of the State of Illinois and its ability to adequately fund the college system in a consistent and reliable manner, the prospect of future pension cost sharing, and shifting the unfunded liability share of the Community College Health Insurance Security Fund to local community colleges without a clear funding mechanism.
+There are a number of continuing challenges facing the institution, including real estate tax cap legislation, enrollment trends, lingering effects of COVID-19, financial condition of the State of Illinois and its ability to adequately fund the college system in a consistent and reliable manner, the prospect of future pension cost sharing, and the shift in the unfunded liability share of the Community College Health Insurance Security Fund to local community colleges without a clear funding mechanism.
 The College is meeting these challenges through continuous improvement projects that align with our strategic plan, reducing costs, improving revenue streams, outsourcing, evaluating non-value added services, differing marketing programs, expansion of online and distance learning course offerings, and through the continued exploration of partnership opportunities.

 Tuition and fees charged to students are limited by State law to 33% of the per capita cost per credit hour.
-Currently, at \$128.25 per credit hour, tuition and fees charged are 27.6% of the per capita cost per credit hour.
+For FY 2021, at \$128.25 per credit hour, tuition and fees charged were 27.0% of the per capita cost per credit hour.